 The units are designed for operation on 60 hertz current and at voltages as shown on the rating plate.
 All internal wiring in the unit is complete.
 It is necessary to bring in the power supply to the contactor as shown on the unit wiring diagram which is supplied with each unit.
 The low voltage wiring must be connected between the unit control panel and the room thermostat.

-Two-Stage Heating with Two-Stage Cooling Thermostat Diagram
+Two-Stage Heating (timed) and Two-Stage Cooling (timed) with Single Stage Thermostat Diagram